Linguistic-Data-Consortium/p2fa/example2/README.md

-# example2
+# Example 2

-aligner variant used on TDF files
+This example uses p2fa with different I/O formats, and also handles OOV with the `g2p-en` python package.

-# Instructions
+This example uses the aligner as available from Penn Phonetics.

-The docker file expects "htk" and "model" directories.
-The model directory should be as found in the published aligner, and the recipe will make a slight alteration of the dictionary inside the image.
-The included python script runs the aligner with a TDF transcript file.
+You need the "htk" and "model" directories.
+The recipe makes a slight change to the dictionary, assuming the Penn Phonetics version.
+If you happen to already have a modified dictionary, you should comment out the patch line in the Dockerfile.
+This example provides a different python script, rather than using the Penn Phonetics script.

 You can build the image as follows; here we tag it with p2fa_example2.